Boarding ExperienceGrades 9-12

 At Home at Hershey

-Hershey Montessori School’s boarding program is not your typical middle and high school boarding experience.
+Hershey Montessori School’s boarding program is not your typical boarding experience.
 Our adolescent residential experience has nurtured students’ lives for more than 20 years.
 Adolescents build relationships and memories with peers of diverse backgrounds and ethnicities, and prepare for leadership in a global society.

-Today, almost a third of the Adolescent Community lives on campus either four, five or seven days a week.
+Boarding students in our Adolescent Community live on campus either four, five or seven days a week.
 Day students are invited to join the boarding community and stay overnight for academic, project-related, or social activities.

 Regional, national, and international students are attracted to Hershey Montessori’s boarding program for its beautiful environment, caring faculty, and the independence they develop alongside our warm and welcoming staff.

 The boarding program provides a broad and deep range of experiences to meet a young person’s needs for social development, intellectual stimulation, creative expression, independence, responsibility, and personal growth.

 Social Responsibility and Practical Life

 Hershey Montessori’s boarding program provides students the necessary tools for greater success in life.
 The fundamental needs of adolescents in this stage of development are being met through their belonging to a genuine community and taking part in meaningful work as part of their daily lives.

 Day students and boarding students alike contribute to the operation of the farm and its businesses.
 Every student cooks and serves meals.
 Every student helps maintain the buildings and grounds.
 As a result, every student feels they belong; and are an important, contributing member of the Hershey community.